ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster/guide.fr-fr.md

 > [!primary]
 > By enabling anti-affinity, current and future nodes will be launched on different hypervisors (physical servers), guaranteeing higher fault tolerance.
 Anti-affinity node pools can only include up to 5 nodes.
 >
-> Moreover, if you choose monthly for the billing method, it will not be possible to change later from monthly to hourly, but the contrary is possible.
+> Moreover, if you choose the monthly billing method, you cannot change later from monthly to hourly.
+A change is only possible the other way around.
 >

-Finally, enter a name for your cluster.
+Enter a name for your cluster.

 ![Enter a name for your cluster](images/creating-a-cluster9.png){.thumbnail}

-And click the `Send`{.action} button.
+Finally, click the `Send`{.action} button.

 The cluster creation is now in progress.
 It should be available within a few minutes in your OVHcloud Control Panel.

-## Warning
+### Warning

-After a cluster is created, you could not change anymore:
+After a cluster is created, you can no longer change:<br>
-- the region
+\-  The region.<br>
-- the private network ID
+\-  The private network ID.

 ## Go further